sstephenson/bats/README.md

 }
 ```

-On failure, this option displays the regular expression in addition.
+On failure, the regular expression is displayed in addition (if not
+already displayed by other options).

 ```
 -- regular expression should not match output --